SuperOfficeDocs/superoffice-docs/docs/en/request/learn/screen/knowledge-base.md

 * **FAQ**: This contains a [list of frequently asked questions][2] and their answers.
 These entries can be made available in a web-based customer centre, where contacts themselves can search for answers, and request handlers can add links to FAQ entries when replying to enquiries.

 * **Reply templates**: Here you will find a list of all the [reply templates][3] in the system.
-A reply template consists of ready-made text that can be pasted into a message you are writing to a contact.
+A reply template consists of predefined text that can be pasted into a message or a chat session you are writing to a contact.

-* **External documents**: Here you can [add documents][1] to make them available to anyone using SuperOffice Service, including unregistered contacts.
+* **External documents**: Here you can [add documents and files][1] to make them available to anyone using SuperOffice Marketing and Service, including unregistered contacts.

-* **Email addresses**: Here you can [create a list of email addresses][4] that you use frequently, for example, people who are neither users nor registered as contacts in SuperOffice CRM.
+* **Email addresses**: Here you can [create a list of email addresses][4] that you use frequently, for example, people who are neither users nor registered as contacts in SuperOffice CRM or is a group e-mail address.
 These addresses will then be accessible in most places where you may want to send an email.

 <!-- Referenced links -->
 [1]: ../external-document.md